B-O-Y-group/OOP-Ex3/README.md

 #Instructions for Gui:
-click on the button "center point Algorithm" end the red point is the center of this graph.
+click on the button "center point Algorithm"
+And the red point is the center of this graph.

 The Result information appears in the window at the bottom of the screen
 ![img_1.png](img_1.png)